FelixTheC/strongtyping/docs/namedtuple.md

 Dummy = typed_namedtuple('Dummy', ['spell:str', 'mana:int', 'effect:list'],  defaults=[0, '', ''])

 ```
-- and also when you try to replace an attribute with a wrong type
+- It also happens when you try to replace an attribute with an invalid type:
 ```python
 from strongtyping.type_namedtuple import typed_namedtuple
 Dummy = typed_namedtuple('Dummy', ['spell:str', 'mana:int', 'effect:list'])